-California gang member in custody after stabbing, robbery spree that killed 4, wounded 2
+California gang member in custody after stabbing, robbery spree that killed 4, wounded 2: police

 OHIO GUNMAN HAD BULLETPROOF VEST, WAS STOPPED WITHIN 30 SECONDS OF OPENING FIRE OUTSIDE BAR, POLICE SAY

-Castaneda has a conviction for possession of meth for sale while armed with an assault rifle, said DaRe, who added that investigators were still putting together his entire criminal history, he said.
+Castaneda has a conviction for possession of meth for sale while armed with an assault rifle, police said, adding that investigators were still putting together his entire criminal history.
 Officials didn't specify what crimes sent Castaneda to prison or when he was released, but the chief said the suspect should "never have been considered for early release" from prison based on his prior arrest record.

 Garden Grove police Lt.
 Carl Whitney said police had previously gone to Castaneda's Garden Grove apartment to deal with a child custody issue.
 The suspect's mother had been living with him and had once asked police how she could evict her son, he said.